boltops-tools/lono-docs/_docs/learn/change.md

 As you can see there's a `AccessControl` parameter.
 One way to update the infrastructure is to directly change the parameter in the `template.rb` file.
 However, it is better to use a parameters file and pass it to the CloudFormation call.
 Using parameters allow us create different environments with the same code.

 To pass parameter values, you simply have to define `config/blueprints/demo/params` files.
-Lono automaticallys uses them according the `LONO_ENV` value.
+Lono automatically uses them according the `LONO_ENV` value.
 The default value is `LONO_ENV=dev`.

 ## Generate Starter Params Files